-We conducted an advisory stockholder vote on executive compensation on May 12, 2014 and on May 8, 2017.
-The results of the 2014 and 2017 votes were to affirm our compensation practices as disclosed in the Compensation Discussion and Analysis for the fiscal years 2014 and 2016 and attendant tables and narratives and the compensation paid to our Named Executives.
-The Compensation Committee considered the 2014 and 2017 votes and may consider the results of those votes at future annual meetings when establishing current and future year's executive compensation arrangements, but notes that the stockholder votes are non-binding and, in the future, the Compensation Committee and Board may choose not to take the results of the votes into account when establishing executive compensation arrangements.
+We conducted an advisory stockholder vote on executive compensation in May of 2011, 2014 and 2017, and are doing so again this year.
+The results of the 2011, 2014 and 2017 votes were to affirm our compensation practices as disclosed in the "Compensation Discussion and Analysis" for the fiscal years 2011, 2014 and 2017 and attendant tables and narratives and the compensation paid to our Named Executives.
+The Compensation Committee considered the 2011, 2014 and 2017 votes and may consider the results of the vote at the 2020 Annual Meeting, and future annual meetings when establishing current and future year's executive compensation Committee and Board may choose not to take the results of the votes into account when establishing executive compensation arrangements.